franceslinyc/Data-Structures-2023/Module 7 - Heap and Heap Sort/02 Exploration: Heap Implementation/README.md

 ![](remove_2.png)

-# Building a Heap From an Unsorted Array (Using "precolate down")
+# Building a Heap From an Unsorted Array, "Heapify" (Using "precolate down")

 $\mathcalO(n)$